sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

     private SessionFactory _sessionFactory;

-Here's each member is described:
+Here each member is described:

 -   `_log`: Logs messages for this class.
 -   `_instance`: the `HibernateUtil` instance.